-How to Achieve the Perfect Newborn Lifestyle Session
+How to Achieve the Perfect Lifestyle Newborn Photography Session

 Those first few weeks with baby fly by in a hurried, sleepless haze.
 The brand-new, itty bitty baby stage comes and goes in the blink of an eye.
 One day you are wondering if you will ever shower or eat a proper meal again, and then the next (seemingly) you are sending your baby off to kindergarten — fighting big, fat, ugly mama tears the whole way.
 Why not take an intentional moment to freeze time, and savor every beautiful little detail, before it passes you by forever?

-One of the best ways to do this, is to schedule a newborn lifestyle session with one of your favorite family photographers.
+One of the best ways to do this, is to schedule a lifestyle newborn photography session with one of your favorite family photographers.
 After our brand-new, itty bitty baby was born (Miss Brooklyn Olivia), we did exactly that.
-I had the opportunity to sit down with Brandie, our uber talented photographer, and ask her a few questions about achieving the perfect newborn session.
+I had the opportunity to sit down with Brandie, our photographer, and ask her a few questions about achieving the perfect newborn photography session.
 Here is what she had to say!

 This session varies drastically from the traditional newborn studio session, which focuses on posed shots of baby.
 A lifestyle newborn session allows you to re-visit and remember those earliest emotions for years to come, Brandie says.